 EquidDoc Veterinary Services is the premiere ambulatory veterinary practice treating horses, goats, alpacas, sheep and llamas throughout Worcester county, central Massachusetts and beyond.
 We provide you and your athlete or companion with comprehensive on-the-farm care for peak health and performance.
-The EquidDoc team provides that care in a collaborative setting, providing you with options from which you select what best meets your animal’s unique needs.
+Our Veterinarians in Worcester, MA provides that care in a collaborative setting, providing you with options from which you select what best meets your animal’s unique needs.
 We are enthusiastic about education and make each visit informative so you fully understand your animal’s condition.

 Dr. Caitlin Eaton – Owner